Our authors

 Song Tianying

 Song Tianying is a CILRAP Research Fellow and Member of the Steering Group of the Coalition for International Criminal Justice (CICJ).
-She holds a doctorate from the European University Institute (Florence), and a master’s degree in international law and a bachelor’s degree in law from China University of Political Science and Law (Beijing).
+She holds a doctorate from the European University Institute (Florence).
+Her doctoral thesis was awarded the Antonio Cassese Prize for the Best Doctoral Thesis in International Law.
+She obtained her master’s degree in international law and bachelor’s degree in law from China University of Political Science and Law (Beijing).
 She was formerly a Legal Adviser at the International Committee of the Red Cross East Asia Delegation in Beijing.
 She has co-edited several books on international criminal law and published articles and book chapters.
 She was awarded the 2016 M.C.
 Bassiouni Justice Award for being an outstanding, young East Asian lawyer in the field of international criminal law and justice.

 Some publications of Dr. Song Tianying: